Asabeneh/30-Days-Of-React/17_React_Router/17_react_router.md

 ReactDOM.render(<App />, rootElement)
 ```

-Instead of without condition, let's inform the user if he really wants to log out.
+Instead of without condition, let's inform the user if he really wants to log out by adding checking some condition using a call back function inside the message.

 ```js
 import React, { Component } from 'react'